Justice for Journalists: Trouble with the Truth podcast by Lana Estemirova

-On July 15, 2020, the Foundation began working with journalist Lana Estemirova, daughter of Chechen human rights activist Natalya Estemirova, murdered in 2009.
-Lana produces a weekly podcast, Trouble with the Truth, in which she interviews independent journalists from around the world and discusses the threats and risks specific to media workers in their regions.
+Between 2020 and 2024, the Charity collaborated with journalist Lana Estemirova, daughter of Chechen human rights activist Natalya Estemirova, murdered in 2009.
+Lana produced podcast, Trouble with the Truth, in which she interviewed independent journalists from around the world and discussed the threats and risks specific to media workers in their regions.
+The podcast gives journalists a platform to share their work and talk about the risks they face because of it.
+Currently, there are two seasons available to stream via Apple and Google Podcast, Spotify, Soundcloud and YouTube.